 Anyone who has traveled in New Zealand would be very fond of Wanaka.
-It’s a beautiful and cute small town.
+It’s a beautiful and cute small town that is extremely picturesque.
 I traveled to Wanaka as part of my backpacking trip in South Island and I must say that Wanaka was one of the most beautiful places I visited during my travel.
 In this post, you will find the details of what to do in Wanaka.

 This article may contain affiliate links.
 For full information, please see our affiliate disclaimer here.

-According to legend and history, Wanaka is believed to have been named after the word W?naka, which in turn is a South Island form of w?nanga.
-W?nanga means sacred knowledge or a place of learning.
+According to legend and history, Wanaka is believed to have been named after the word Wanaka, which in turn is a South Island form of Wnanga.
+Wnanga means sacred knowledge or a place of learning.

 Wanaka can be enjoyed throughout the year.
 Hiking and biking are awesome during the summer season (between December and March) and skiing is perfect during the winter season (between June and September).
-One needs at least 2 to 3 days to enjoy everything Wanaka has to offer.
+You need at least 2 to 3 days to enjoy everything Wanaka has to offer.

 How to get to Wanaka?